apache/pekko/docs/src/main/paradox/extending-pekko.md

 ---
-project.description: How to extend Pekko with Pekko Extensions.
+project.description: How to extend Apache Pekko with Apache Pekko Extensions.
 ---
-# Classic Pekko Extensions
+# Classic Apache Pekko Extensions

-If you want to add features to Pekko, there is a very elegant, but powerful mechanism for doing so.
+If you want to add features to Apache Pekko, there is a very elegant, but powerful mechanism for doing so.
-It's called Pekko Extensions and comprises 2 basic components: an @apidoc[Extension](actor.Extension) and an @apidoc[ExtensionId](actor.ExtensionId).
+It's called Apache Pekko Extensions and comprises 2 basic components: an @apidoc[Extension](actor.Extension) and an @apidoc[ExtensionId](actor.ExtensionId).

 Extensions will only be loaded once per @apidoc[ActorSystem](actor.ActorSystem), which will be managed by Pekko.
 You can choose to have your Extension loaded on-demand or at @apidoc[ActorSystem](actor.ActorSystem) creation time through the Pekko configuration.